-When you add your spouse’s name to accounts, deeds or titles that you had prior to the date of marriage, you change how the property is owned.
+When you add your spouse’s name to accounts, deeds, or titles you had before marriage, you change how the property is owned.
 Once your spouse’s name is added to the property, it becomes owned jointly between the two of you.
-If you want your spouse to inherit the property upon your death, designate him or her as the beneficiary or the person to whom title will transfer upon your death.
+If you want your spouse to inherit the property upon your death, designate them as the beneficiary or the person to whom the title will transfer upon your death.

-DO NOT DEPOSIT INHERITED MONIES INTO MARITAL OR JOINT BANK ACCOUNT.
+DO NOT DEPOSIT INHERITED MONIES INTO MARITAL OR JOINT BANK ACCOUNTS.

 If you receive an inheritance, your spouse is not entitled to any portion of those funds unless you commingle the money with funds held jointly or earned during the marriage.
-If you have a separate bank account and deposit your weekly paycheck into that account, the account is classified as marital as the pay is earned during the marriage.
-If your bank account was held in your name alone before the marriage, open a new account for your paycheck after the marriage.
+Any weekly paycheck deposited into your separate bank account is classified as marital, as the pay is earned during the marriage.
+If your bank account was held in your name before marriage, open a new account for your paycheck after marriage.
 By preserving the pre-marital bank account’s classification as separate, you are able to deposit the inherited funds directly into this account.
 However, if you added your spouse’s name or deposited your weekly paycheck into the account, open a new bank account in your name alone to hold these funds.